davidkesnr/biclustering/README.md

     ##  [1]   100  1000  2000  3000  4000  5000  6000  7000  8000  9000 10000 11000
     ## [13] 12000

-The data is structured with multiple time points per grid cell, and each grid cell has an associated ID in the `ID_ENTITY` column.
-We can see that the data is at a 1000-year time step spanning the 0-12000BP interval and is expressed as anomalies relative to a 100 years-before-present (BP) value.
+The data is structured with multiple time points per grid cell, with each grid cell having an associated ID in the `ID_ENTITY` column.
+We can see that the data is at a 1000-year time step spanning the 0-12000 years before present (BP) interval and is expressed as anomalies relative to a 100BP value.
 Let’s plot one time slice:

 ``` r
 #get the world outline shapefile: